RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 ### Install ruby 3.2.2

-Here I recommand to use rvm, it is a tool for manage ruby with different version.
+Here I recommend using rvm, a tool for managing Ruby with different versions.
 (Refer to this [link](https://rvm.io/rvm/install))

 Install rvm: